5T33Z0/Clover-Crate/ACPI/README.md

 #### AddDTGP

 In addition to the `DeviceProperties`, there is also a Device Specific Method (`_DSM`) specified in the `DSDT` called `DTGP` to inject custom parameters into some devices.

-`_DSM` ia a well-known method, which is included in macOS since version 10.5.
+`_DSM` is a well-known method, which is included in macOS since version 10.5.
 It contains an array with a device description and a call to the universal `DTGP` method, which is the same for all devices.
 Without the `DTGP` method, modified `DSDTs` would not work well.
 This fix simply adds this method so that it can then be applied to other fixes.
 It does not work on its own alone.

 #### AddMCHC